Mimoň: 20th–21st centuries

 After World War I and the Dissolution of Austria-Hungary, Mimoň became part of newly created Czechoslovakia in late October 1918.
 German citizens in Mimoň protested until Czech soldiers entered the town to keep order.
-In 1930 the population was of Mimoň was over 6,000 of which over 5,000 people were German-speaking.
+In 1930, the population was of Mimoň was over 6,000 people, of which over 5,000 people were German-speaking.

 With the rise of Nazism in Germany, so did German Nationalism through much of German-Bohemia.
 After the Munich Agreement in 1938, Mimoň was annexed by Nazi Germany and was administered as part of the Reichsgau Sudetenland.
 Some citizens of Mimoň became part of the paramilitary group Sudetendeutsches Freikorps who officially welcomed German Wehrmacht troops into the town on 10 October 1938.
 During the World War II, there was a military training camp of the Hitler Youth in Mimoň.

 From 6 to 11 May 1945, during the Prague Offensive, Czechoslovakia was liberated by the Soviet Red Army and Czech freedom fighters.
 The Red Army bombed Mimoň by air and arrived in Mimoň on 10 May 1945.
-After World War II, most of the German population of Mimoň was expelled and the town was re-populated by Czechs.
+After World War II, most of the German-speaking population was expelled and the town was re-populated by Czechs.

-During the Cold War Era, Mimoň became a manufacturing hub for furniture, textiles as well as a Machine Tractor Station (state enterprise for maintaining agricultural machinery).

 In 2010, Mimoň was hit by a severe flood.
 Afterwards, the town made extensive repairs to its infrastructure.